Website Navigation, Structure & Links

 The Counselling Considers

-My Experience In Counselling I am a male counsellor and psychotherapist.
-In my London counselling practice I bring together over 25 years experience of working with people at points of change, various types of crises and transitions, both in the voluntary sector and privately.
+My Experience In Counselling I am a male counsellor and psychotherapist based in central London, Camden Town, close to Kings Cross.
+My interest in counselling developed in 1982.
+I was drawn to it because it was described as a psychology of the soul.
+In my Camden, central London counselling practice I bring together over 40 years' experience of working with people as a counsellor and psychotherapist, both in the voluntary sector and privately.
 I have realised that deep and lasting change is possible at any stage.
-I value listening to people's Iife stories and acknowledge and aspire to share what I have learnt from others.
+I value listening to people's life stories and acknowledge and aspire to share what I have learnt from others.

-My Counselling Qualifications My interest in counselling developed in 1982.
-I have completed 5 years in-depth and practical training in psychosynthesis counselling and psychotherapy at The Institute of Psychosynthesis in London validated by The Middlesex University in London, drawn to it because it was described as a psychology of the soul.
-I have the following qualifications:
+My Counselling Training & Qualifications I have completed 5 years in-depth, both academic and experiential, practical training in psychosynthesis counselling and psychotherapy (pioneered by Roberto Assagioli) at The Institute of Psychosynthesis in London validated by The Middlesex University in London, I have the following qualifications:

 - United Kingdom Council for Psychotherapy (UKCP) - a central London based national body of psychologists & psychotherapists in London & UK - I am an Accredited UKCP Psychotherapist

 - British Association for Counselling and Psychotherapy (BACP) - a national body of psychologists, psychotherapists, counsellors in London & throughout the UK - I am a Member & Accredited BACP Counsellor

 - National Council of Psychotherapists (NCP) - a national association of psychotherapists in private practice in London & UK - I am a registered member of NCP (MNCP Snr.
 Accred.)